Dear reader of ADxS.org, please excuse the disruption.

 • Higher novelty seeking5657

-• Higher anxiety in healthy people was surprisingly associated with low levels of cortisol, ACTH, adrenaline, noradrenaline and prolactin during psychosocial stress in a study with a small number of subjects.58
+• Higher anxiety in healthy people was surprisingly associated with low cortisol, ACTH, adrenaline, noradrenaline and prolactin levels during psychosocial stress in a study with a small number of subjects.58

 More on typical character traits in relation to excessive or flattened cortisol stress response at Stress response phenotypes in humans.

-In general, healthy men show a higher cortisol response to stressors such as the TSST than healthy women.
-Healthy people with greater social affinity have lower cortisol responses to the TSST.
+Generally, healthy men show a higher cortisol response to stressors such as the TSST than healthy women.
+Healthy people with a higher social affinity have a lower cortisol response to the TSST.
 A higher stress resilience with social affinity is assumed to be the cause.34

 A study of 120 healthy volunteers found different cortisol stress responses in healthy adult men.59